Jeu de taquin dynamics on infinite Young tableaux and second class particles: Second class particles

 \end{prop}

-In words, the result says that if one considers the rotated $(u,v)$ coordinate of the natural (a.k.a.\ ``lazy'') parametrization of the \jdt path, the sequence of $u$-coordinates gives the trajectory of the second-class particle, and the $v$-coordinates parametrize the number of jumps of the second-class particle.
-In particular, the sequence of $u$-coordinates of the ordinary (non-lazy) \jdt path $(\jpath_k)_{k=1}^\infty$ can be interpreted as the positions of the second-class particle after its successive jumps, in a time parametrization in which all jumps not involving the second-class particles do not ``move the clock''.
+In words, the result says that if one considers the rotated $(u,v)$ coordinate of the natural (also known as ``lazy'') parameterization of the \jdt path, the sequence of $u$-coordinates gives the trajectory of the second-class particle, and the $v$-coordinates parameterize the number of jumps of the second-class particle.
+In particular, the sequence of $u$-coordinates of the ordinary (nonlazy) \jdt path $(\jpath_k)_{k=1}^\infty$ can be interpreted as the positions of the second-class particle after its successive jumps, in a time parameterization in which all jumps not involving the second-class particles do not ``move the clock.''